 We have seen very rarely, a person with primary hypothyroidism able to stop their medication for brief periods of time.
 Typically, when the patient goes through stress, then the thyroid needs to be supported with medications.

 People are also afraid to take thyroid medication as they feel by using it, their own thyroid function will stop all together.
 This is only true if a patient takes very high doses of thyroid medication for long periods of time.
 In the person who has Hashimotos hypothyroidism, the immune system is attacking the thyroid gland and it already is not producing T4 or T3 as well if at all.

-I am not oposed to using the synthetic thyroid hormones and actually have found that in the patient with Hashimotos, they actually regulate the thyroid labs and the patients symptoms resolve more evenly than with the glandular products.
+We are not opposed to using the synthetic thyroid hormones and actually have found that in the patient with Hashimotos, they actually regulate the thyroid labs and the patients symptoms resolve more evenly than with the glandular products.
 On the other hand, the glandular products such as NatureThroid or Armour have more than just T4 and T3 in them and are very well tolerated by others with non-autoimmune primary hypothyroidism.

-When a patient comes to see me and may need thyroid support, it is an individualized process that we engage in.
-I look at comprehensive blood work, do physical exam and listen carefully to the patients symptoms.
-I discuss all of the options and together we begin working on a plan to establish balance in Thyroid function.
-I use a combination of lab results and symptoms to come up with a treatment plan.
+When a patient comes to see us and may need thyroid support, it is an individualized process in which we engage.
+We look at comprehensive blood work, do a physical exam, and listen carefully to the patient’s symptoms.
+We discuss all of the options and together we begin working on a plan to establish balance in thyroid function.
+We use a combination of lab results and symptoms to come up with a treatment plan.